Acute Pancreatitis

 Additional Features

-• Diarrhea may accompany the primary symptoms.
+• May accompany the primary symptoms.

 Patterns Based on Aetiology